 Only Established Names Can Pull Off Big-Ticket Back-End Sales.
 For someone who's new in the business, it would be an uphill battle for sure.

+Imagine if you were a customer; would you willingly invest a huge sum of money on a product from someone you've never heard of?

 This is another reason for you to wait a few days, before offering them The Big-Ticket Back-End Deal and let them build trust first.